-Occasionally, SLU can suspend students from their studies.
+Occasionally, SLU can suspend students from studies.
 Here, you will find answers to questions related to the suspension period.

 Why are students suspended?